Chloe Minas: College career

 In 2020, Minas began attending the University of Pittsburgh, where she played for the women's soccer team.
 On September 10, 2020, she made her collegiate debut against Appalachian State Mountaineers.
 She missed the 2022 season due to injury.
 She was named to the ACC Academic Honor Roll twice in 2020 and 2022, the All-ACC Academic Team in 2023 and the Academic All-District Team in 2023 and 2024.
 On August 25, 2024, she scored her first collegiate goal in a 5–1 victory over the Bucknell Bison.
 She served as a team captain for the final four years.

 Club career

 In 2018 and 2019, Minas played with CS Monteuil in the Première Ligue de soccer du Québec.
 In 2022, she returned to the side, now known as AS Laval.

 In December 2024, Minas signed with Swedish club Växjö DFF in the first tier Damallsvenskan for the 2025 season.

 In August 2025, Minas signed with Northern Super League club Montreal Roses FC.

 International career

 In July 2019, Minas was called up to the Canada U20 for the first time for a training camp and friendlies in England.
 In July 2022, she was named to another camp with the U20s.

 Personal life

-In 2024, Minas became a YouTuber, documenting her time in Sweden, garnering over 100,000 views.
+In conjunction with moving to Växjö DFF, Minas became a YouTuber, attracting notice in Swedish media for her video diaries documenting her time in Sweden.
 She had started the channel with the goal of leaving a digital footprint for her future children to see.